pratikdas/articles/AWS acronyms-4.md

 # Monitor/Log with CloudWatch & Audit with CloudTrail
 These do not have acronyms but are among the most important all-pervasive services in the AWS portfolio.
 **CloudTrail** captures the audit information telling you who did what and when.
-It provides event history of all the activities done in your AWS account.
+It provides an event history of all the activities done in your AWS account.
 **CloudWatch** encompasses services for logging, monitoring, and event handling.
 You can set up by creating alarms on metrics generated by different AWS services.

  # Conclusion
  I tried to provide a beginner level introduction to **AWS** using **acronyms**.
 I covered only the most popular and useful ones from different domains.
 I hope it will get you excited enough to dig deeper into AWS.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDY4NjgwOTYsLTI0MzM5NTkwMiwxMD
+eyJoaXN0b3J5IjpbMTE0ODg3ODMzNSwtMTg0Njg2ODA5NiwtMj
-AyOTUxMzEzLDgyMDE2NzE4Myw1NDkzMjk3NjYsLTY5MzcwODQx
+QzMzk1OTAyLDEwMDI5NTEzMTMsODIwMTY3MTgzLDU0OTMyOTc2
-MSwxODY1NTE2MDYwXX0=
+NiwtNjkzNzA4NDExLDE4NjU1MTYwNjBdfQ==
 -->